Grief-Informed Schools

 application

-• Learn and practice ways to help rebuild the internal locus of control following a loss.
+• Discover ways to help rebuild the internal locus of control following a loss.

 • Apply knowledge and skills learned to various scenarios when supporting someone who is grieving.

-• Evaluate and/or create support responses to grief for various role.
+• Evaluate and/or create support responses to grief for various roles within the community of the school, organization or workplace.

 LOSS AND GRIEF SPECIALIST TRAINING

-• Understand the parallel process that occurs when stories are shared, and space is created where you can bear witness to each other’s stories.
+• Discover the parallel process that occurs when stories are shared, and space is created where you can bear witness to each other’s stories.

 • Practice facilitation and companioning skills that are modeled throughout the training.

-• Learn the importance of self-care and community care and the consequences of not
+• Recognize the importance of self-care and community care and the consequences of not doing either.

 For additional resources